libra/website/docs/community/coding-guidelines.md

 ## Code Formatting

 All code formatting is enforced with [rustfmt](https://github.com/rust-lang/rustfmt) using a project specific configuration.
-Below is an example command to adhere to the project conventions.
+Here is a sample command to run `rustfmt` and adhere to the project conventions:

 ```
 libra/libra$ cargo fmt